 As an Amazon Associate I earn from qualifying purchases.

-Then I have the other on another slice of buttered toast and, at that point, I officially can't decide.
-Not to brag, but I'm pretty blown away by both.
-Conclusion: I think you should make both and see for yourself.
-And don't forget, if you are afraid of home canning, or if you don't have the proper tools, I have product reviews on the blog for a home canning starter kit that you can purchase from Amazon to get you going (tool kit on Amazon & starter kit from Bernardin on Amazon).
+Don't forget, if you are afraid of home canning, or if you don't have the proper tools, I have product reviews on the blog for a home canning starter kit that you can purchase from Amazon to get you going (tool kit on Amazon & starter kit from Bernardin on Amazon).
 Make sure to have a probe thermometer to take away the guessing of when the jam is cooked enough.
-I own a pink Thermapen which is very fast at registering temperatures and temperature changes, but the Thermoworks Dot can be used hands-free so would be more appropriate here.
+I use a Thermapen which is very fast at registering temperatures and temperature changes, but the ChefAlarm is a great hands-free option!